Verimatrix: Video Content Authority System

 This SaaS product provides cloud-based anti-piracy security.

 Extended Threat Defense (XTD)

 XTD is used to prevent, detect, and predict threats to mobile apps and other devices that connect to business infrastructure.
 It is an enterprise SaaS solution.

 Web Protect

 In August 2022, the company released Verimatrix Web Protect.
-It provides website security services and is offered through a partnership with Relectiz, a cybersecurity company.
+It provides website security services and is offered through a partnership with Reflectiz, a cybersecurity company.

 Leadership

 Asaf Ashkenazi was appointed CEO of Verimatrix in August 2022.
 He joined the company in 2018 and held the titles of Chief Strategy Officer and Chief Operations Officer before his appointment as CEO.

 His previous positions include vice president of product strategy at Inside Secure; vice president of IoT security products at Rambus; and lead for security products at Qualcomm.
 He also worked at Freescale Semiconductor and Motorola, and served on the board of the FIDO Alliance.